-Even if you aren’t a skier, there are so many family-friendly vacation destinations within Vermont.
+Even if you aren’t a skier, there are so many places to go with kids within Vermont.
 We absolutely love visiting Smugglers’ Notch Resort.
 Although it’s a ski resort, it’s also one of the best places to visit in Vermont in the summer.
 The kids really enjoy the day camp, and my husband and I spend the afternoons exploring the area (including the Boyden Valley Winery).
 It’s also a fantastic spot to visit in the winter – with lots of skiing for the whole family.

 Find hotels in New Hampshire on TripAdvisor.

 My home state of Rhode Island may be small, but it has a lot to offer.
 The capital city, Providence, is just an hour from Boston and has quite a few family-friendly attractions.
 On weekend nights in the summer, you can enjoy WaterFire, a performance work of art.
 Our top vacation choice in Rhode Island is Newport, which is just a quick ride from Providence.
 We recommend a stay at the Hotel Viking, which is located within walking distance of many Newport restaurants and shops.
 Don’t miss the kids’ tour at the Breakers mansion, located along the famed Cliff Walk.

 I’ve lived in Massachusetts for over 20 years now, and still find fun places to explore.
 Of course, the capital city of Boston is a must visit, especially in the warmer months.
 There’s so much to do, including the Boston Museum of Science and the New England Aquarium.
 In the summer, don’t miss a trip to the Boston Harbor Islands, a quick ferry ride away from the Boston waterfront.